eez-open/studio/help/en-US/components/actions/DisconnectInstrument.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Ova akcija inicira asinkrono odspajanje sa instrumenta, tj. akcija neće čekati da se odspojimo sa instrumenta prije nego što izađe na `seqout`, nego izlazi odmah.
-Da li smo se odspojili možemo provjeriti sa `instrument_variable.isConnected`.
-Npr. možemo unutar Watch akcije pratiti ovaj expressiona kako bi smo ulovili trenutak kada smo se odspojili sa instrumenta.
+Initiates asynchronous disconnection from the instrument, i.e. the Action will not wait for us to disconnect from the instrument before exiting to `seqout`, but exits immediately.
+We can check whether we are disconnected or not with `instrument_variable.isConnected`.
+For example we can monitor this expression within the _Watch_ Action in order to catch the moment when disconnection from the instrument occurred.

 # PROPERTIES

-## Instrument [DRAFT]
+## Instrument

-Instrument objekt sa kojeg se odspajamo.
+Instrument object to disconnect from.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.